Daron Payne and Jonathan Allen scuffle on the sideline as WFT gets embarrassed by the Cowboys, 56-14

 With just under two minutes remaining in the third quarter, with Dallas holding a 42-point lead, Prescott took a seat.
 Rush’s first pass turned into a 61-yard gain by wide receiver Malik Turner.
 Rush’s second pass was a nine-yard completion to Turner for touchdown No. 8.

-On Kyle Allen’s second series, he guided Washington to a 12-play, 61-yard drive that Bates capped with a 13-yard touchdown reception — even though he juggled the ball at the goal line.
+On Kyle Allen’s second series, he guided Washington to a 12-play, 61-yard drive that Bates capped with a 13-yard touchdown reception — even though he fumbled the ball at the goal line.

-But by then, the game was long gone.
-The season was, too.
+By then, the game was long gone.
+Two remain, beginning with a rematch against the Eagles next Sunday, but the season was, too.

+“You’ve got to have a short memory,” Heinicke said.
+“Can’t let this linger into next week, because next week, it’s a new game.”